Orkney Hood: Wide tablet woven band

 The narrow tablet woven band was sewn along the bottom edge of the body of the hood, and another, wider tablet woven band with a long fringe was sewn along the bottom edge of the narrow band.
 The lower edge of the wide tablet woven band would have fallen just below the wearer's shoulderand across their chest, with the fringe cascading down.

 Another similar textile from the 5th century BCE was found at Haraldskær Møse in Jutland.
 This textile fragment also features a long cord fringe, similar to that of the Orkney hood.
 The technique used for these fringed tablet woven bands was in use from Iron Age to the Viking Age, as was herringbone twill wool.

 At least eight pairs of regularly spaced holes have been identified on the wide tablet woven band alongside each side of the face opening.
 Some of the holes have the remains of short leather thongs threaded through them, some of which are knotted.
 When the hood was worn these would not have been visible.
 The purpose of the leather thongs is unclear, but they made have been used to attach the hood to another garment or as a way to house a drawstring.

 Fifty tablets were used to weave the band, which measured to wider than 66 centimeters when finished.
 The warp is a mix of light and dark brown threads, resulting in horizontal striped hands that run the length of the band.
 The weaver used a mix of two and four holed tablets; 26 two holed and 24 four holed.
 Each group of tablets was threaded in a different way, adding to the pattern of the twists.

 The wide tablet woven band may have been taken from another garment and repurposed.
-This is indicated by the band longer than entire circumference of the hood; it wraps around the hood almost twice, leaving a gap of about 20cm in the back of the hood with only one layer of the wide band and fringe.
+This is indicated by the band longer than entire circumference of the hood; it wraps around the hood almost twice, leaving a gap of about 20 cm in the back of the hood with only one layer of the wide band and fringe.